-B. provide incentives to participants
+- B. provide incentives to participants

-\overline{C} . explain the participants rights
+- C. explain the participants rights

-D. explain what steps have been taken to protect participants
+- D. explain what steps have been taken to protect participants

-E. obtain informed consent
+- E. obtain informed consent

-9. Inducements offered to participants as encouragement to participate in research that are disproportionate to the task are considered .
+- 6. Inducements offered to participants as encouragement to participate in research that are disproportionate to the task are considered \\\\\.

-A. persuasive
+- A. persuasive

-B. informative
+- B. informative

-C. appropriate
+- C. appropriate

-D. coercive
+- D. coercive

-E. illegal
+- E. illegal

-10. occurs when the participants are told only part of the truth or when the truth is fully compromised.
+- 7. \\\\\ occurs when the participants are told only part of the truth or when the truth is fully compromised.

 - A. Coercion

 - B. Deception

 - C. Informed consent

 - D. Debriefing

 - E. Manipulation

-11. Which of the following is an appropriate use of deception in research?

-A. To collect data to compile lists for selling something

-B. To develop competitive intelligence

-C. To collect personal information for fraudulent purposes

-D. To prevent biasing the respondents
+- 8. Which of the following is an appropriate use of deception in research? - A. To collect data to compile lists for selling something - B. To develop competitive intelligence - C. To collect personal information for fraudulent purposes - D. To prevent biasing the respondents - E. All of the above

-12. Deception is considered inappropriate unless .

-A. the study's value justifies the use of deception

-B. no alternatives to justification are feasible

-C. it is necessary to protect a third party

-D. the respondents would be biased
+- 9. Deception is considered inappropriate unless \\\\\. - A. the study's value justifies the use of deception - B. no alternatives to justification are feasible - C. it is necessary to protect a third party - D. the respondents would be biased - E. all of the above

-13. Which of the following situations does not require signed consent forms from participants?

-A. A study of cereal preferences among children ages 9-12

-B. A study of the effectiveness of prescription arthritis medications

-C. A study of travel preferences among frequent fliers

-D. A study that requires information about the medical history of participants

-E. All of the examples require signed consent
+- 10. Which of the following situations does not require signed consent forms from participants? - A. A study of cereal preferences among children ages 9-12 - B. A study of the effectiveness of prescription arthritis medications - C. A study of travel preferences among frequent fliers - D. A study that requires information about the medical history of participants - E. All of the examples require signed consent

-14. Anne is introducing a group of research participants to the study at hand.
-To ensure adequate oral consent, she should include all of the following components in her introduction except .

-A. research organization

-B. promise of anonymity and confidentiality

-C. sponsoring organization

-D. purpose of the research

-E. estimate of when the research study will be published
+- 11. Anne is introducing a group of research participants to the study at hand.
+To ensure adequate oral consent, she should include all of the following components in her introduction except - A. research organization - B. promise of anonymity and confidentiality - C. sponsoring organization - D. purpose of the research - E. estimate of when the research study will be published

-15. Organizations receiving federal support are required to have a(n) review all research proposals.
+- 12. Organizations receiving federal support are required to have a(n) \\\\\ review all research proposals.

-A. advisory board
+- A. advisory board

-B. institutional review board
+- B. institutional review board

-C. health and human service board
+- C. health and human service board

-D. scientific methods board
+- D. scientific methods board

-E. lawyer
+- E. lawyer

-16. Institutional Review Boards concentrate on two key areas.
+- 13. Institutional Review Boards concentrate on two key areas.
 One is the guarantee of obtaining complete, informed consent from participants.
-The other is .

-A. risk/benefit analysis

-B. value assessment

-C. scientific importance

-D. assessment of the fit between the research question and proposed research design

-E. evaluation of the proposed budget

-17. The guarantee of informed consent can be traced to the first ten points in the .

-A. Consumer Bill of Rights

-B. Nuremberg Code

-C. Constitution

-D. 5th Amendment

-E. Kyoto Treaty

-18. All of the following are characteristics of complete informed consent except .

-A. the participant must be competent to give consent

-B. consent must be voluntary

-C. participants must be adequately informed to make a decision

-D. participants must be able to consult legal counsel if they wish

-E. participants should know the possible risks associated with the research

-19. IRBs exist in order to .

-A. guarantee complete, informed consent is obtained from participants

-B. apply knowledge gained from research

-C. evaluate the research design chosen

-D. evaluate the allocation of expenses in the project

-E. protect the researchers from legal liability

-20. When participants are intentionally or accidentally deceived, they should be once the research is complete.

-A. paid

-B. debriefed

-C. thanked

-D. all of the above

-E. none of the above

-21. involves explaining any deception, describing the purpose of the study, sharing the results after the study, and providing any medical or psychological attention.

-A. Informed consent

-B. IRB review

-C. Debriefing

-D. Interviewing

-E. Nondisclosure
+The other is \\\\\.

+- A. risk/benefit analysis

+- B. value assessment

+- C. scientific importance

+- D. assessment of the fit between the research question and proposed research design

+- E. evaluation of the proposed budget

+- 14. The guarantee of informed consent can be traced to the first ten points in the \\\\\.

+- A. Consumer Bill of Rights

+- B. Nuremberg Code

+- C. Constitution

+- D. 5th Amendment

+- E. Kyoto Treaty

+- 15. All of the following are characteristics of complete informed consent except \\\\\. - A. the participant must be competent to give consent - B. consent must be voluntary - C. participants must be adequately informed to make a decision - D. participants must be able to consult legal counsel if they wish - E. participants should know the possible risks associated with the research

+16. IRBs exist in order to \\\\\.

+- A. guarantee complete, informed consent is obtained from participants - B. apply knowledge gained from research - C. evaluate the research design chosen - D. evaluate the allocation of expenses in the project - E. protect the researchers from legal liability

+- 17. When participants are intentionally or accidentally deceived, they should be \\\\\ once the research is complete.

+- A. paid

+- B. debriefed

+- C. thanked

+- D. all of the above

+- E. none of the above

+- 18. \\\\\ involves explaining any deception, describing the purpose of the study, sharing the results after the study, and providing any medical or psychological attention.

+- A. Informed consent

+- B. IRB review

+- C. Debriefing

+- D. Interviewing

+- E. Nondisclosure